 A serving of 1-4 tablespoons equals a normal daily dosage of hemp protein.
 30 grams of hemp protein which equals 3-4 tablespoons contains 120 calories.
 Around 25 to 60% out of the hemp seeds can be protein , depending on the seeds and extraction method.

 Usually, there is no chemistry involved in the process of manufacturing the protein.

 65%-75% (2/3) of the protein in hemp comes from edestin a globulin plant protein.
 1/3 of the protein in hemp comes from Albumin.
 Albumin is also a globulin protein which you can find for example in egg whites.
 The backbone of our cell’s DNA is edestin.

 If there is not enough albumin in the blood, the liquid floats out the blood vessels in the near tissue.
 This results in edema (ödem).

 Albumin links substances so it’s also known as a transporter of various substances.

 The protein edestin is similar to the human body’s own globular proteins found in blood plasma.
 Edestin protein produces antibodies which are vital to maintaining a healthy immune system and why there are no allergic reports for hemp consumption.

 The banning of hemp and marihuana

 Commonly when analyzing the cannabis Sativa the main focus is about 60 cannabinoids, but two are the most interesting THC, which is the psychoactive ingredient of Cannabis, and CBD, which is an anti-psychoactive ingredient.
 One type of Cannabis is high in the psychoactive cannabinoid, THC, and low in the anti-psychoactive cannabinoid, CBD.
 This type is popularly known as marijuana.
 Another type is high in CBD and low in THC.
 This type is called industrial hemp.

 So the plant growth more in popularity and it was a real threat to the big industries like tobacco, oil, and paper.
-So 1935 some influence people planned to ban the crop instead of capitalizing on it , they give hemp the image of the criminal go to drug.
-Sure cannabis is intoxicating but they also forbid hemp with The Marihuana Tax Act in the year 1937.
+So 1935 some mighty people planned to ban the crop instead of capitalizing on it , they give hemp the image of the criminal go to drug.
+Sure cannabis is intoxicating in some way but they also forbid hemp with The Marihuana Tax Act in the year 1937.